-The annual results have been no surprise to nutrition experts.
+The annual diet type listing has been no surprise to nutrition experts over the years.

 “They are both well researched and have been proven to improve health outcomes in select populations,” added Caroline West Passerrello, MS, RDN, LDN, CLT, a spokesperson for the Academy of Nutrition and Dietetics.

 “They are certainly among the most researched and scientifically well-supported styles of eating, which plays a big role,” Andy De Santis, RD, a weight-loss specialist, told Healthline in January 2021.

-“There are endless studies at this point demonstrating the health benefits of both the DASH and Med diet in terms of reducing risk of all sorts of negative health outcomes like certain types of cancer, heart disease, and diabetes,” he added.
+“There are endless studies at this point demonstrating the health benefits of both the DASH and Med diet in terms of reducing the risk of all sorts of negative health outcomes like certain types of cancer, heart disease, and diabetes,” he added.

 The participants followed one of 14 popular diets, including the DASH and the Mediterranean diets, for an average of 6 months with a follow-up at the 1-year mark.

 While overall health improvements in blood pressure and cholesterol levels weren’t found to be sustainable in the long term, there was one notable exception: Reduced LDL (“bad”) cholesterol levels while on the Mediterranean diet persisted at 1 year.

 Nutrition experts suggest that the Mediterranean and DASH diets see greater success long term because they’re easier to follow.

 “Both diets (as well as their combination, the MIND diet) are found to be easy to sustain long term and associated with reduction of chronic disease,” said Kirkpatrick.
 “The MIND diet has so much strong data and tends to be easier to follow for so many of my patients.

 “It’s a combination of Med and DASH with a high attention on plants, lean poultry, olive oil, etc. [Ten healthy foods] and five unhealthy foods to nix, which are sweets and pastries, fried foods, butter, cheese, and meat,” Kirkpatrick added.